jackd248/db-sync-tool/documentation/CONFIG.md

 ### Before and after script

 Sometimes it is necessary to run a specific command before or after the dump creation on the origin or target system to ensure the correct synchronisation process.
-Therefore you can specify theses commands in the `host.json`:
+Therefore you can specify these commands in the `host.json`:

 ```json
 {